Louis Satterfield: Career

 The foursome developed a strong kinship with Collins and elected to join him on tour and for the recording of subsequent albums, while still performing and recording with EWF intermittently.
 Early concert footage shows the section doing considerably more than playing their instruments by singing and playing percussion on virtually every song that does not feature horns.
 During the extended intro to "Hand in Hand", the foursome join Collins at the front of the stage for a vocal call and response.
 Satterfield played baritone saxophone to brighten the section's sound for certain parts.
-Following the 1985–1986 tour, Michael Harris departed the group and was replaced by Harry Kim, and the horn section saw a diminished role in Collin's live shows.
+Following the 1985–1986 tour, Michael Harris departed the group and was replaced by Harry Kim, and the horn section saw a diminished role in Collins' live shows.
 Following the 1990 live album and video Serious Hits...
 Live!
 Don Myrick also departed, largely due to continued struggles with drug addiction.
 Myrick was shot to death by a Santa Monica Police Department officer in the doorway of his home in 1993.
 He was replaced by erstwhile EWF co-saxophonist Andrew Woolfolk.
 By the time of the recording of 1996's Dance into the Light, the Phenix Horns had dissolved.
 They were replaced by the Vine Street Horns, featuring Phenix Horns replacements Woolfolk and Harry Kim along with 2nd trumpet Daniel Fornero, and trombonist Arturo Velasco.

-Louis Satterfield performed until his death on September 27, 2004 in Chicago.
+Satterfield performed until his death on September 27, 2004, in Chicago.
 He was 67.